khaller93/graphdb-free/README.md

 | CONF_FTS_LANGUAGES |
 | CONF_FTS_MOLECULE_SIZE |
 | CONF_FTS_USE_RDF_RANK |

+Below you can see the previous example that additionally creates a fulltext search index with the name `esm`.

 ` docker run --name graphdb-instance-name -p 127.0.0.1:7200:7200 \
 		-e CONF_REPOSITORY_ID="repository-id" \